A computational model of twisted elastic ribbons: End-to-End Twisting

-The transition from pure helicoid to longitudinal or transverse buckling can be predicted analytically from the dimensionless stress profile of a twisted ribbon \cite{chopin_roadmap_2014}:
+The transition from pure helicoid to longitudinal or transverse buckling can be predicted analytically from the dimensionless stress profile of a twisted ribbon~\cite{chopin_roadmap_2014}:

 The ribbon supports a smooth twist in the form of a helicoid for small $\eta$.
-However, as $\eta$ increases, depending on the applied load $T$, the longitudinal ($\sigma^{yy}$) stress becomes compressive (negative) at an angle $\eta_0$:
+However, as $\eta$ increases, depending on the applied load $T$, the longitudinal stress $\sigma^{yy}$ \reva{of the centerline ($x=0$)} becomes compressive (negative) at an angle $\eta_0$:

-In an infinitely thin ribbon, any amount of compressive stress would cause the ribbon to buckle, but a ribbon of finite thickness can withstand an amount of compression proportional to its thickness, generating a corrective factor~\cite{chopin_helicoids_2013}
+In an infinitely thin ribbon, any amount of compressive stress would cause the ribbon to buckle, but a ribbon of finite thickness can withstand an amount of compression proportional to its thickness, generating a corrective factor~\cite{chopin_helicoids_2013},

-Here $C_\text{lon} = 11.00$ is a fitting parameter extracted from the longitudinal buckling transitions plotted in Fig.~\ref{fig:phase_diagram}.
-It was experimentally measured to be $9.3$ by Chopin and Kudrolli \cite{chopin_helicoids_2013}.
+Here $C_\text{lon} = 11.00$ is a fitting parameter extracted from the longitudinal buckling transitions plotted in Fig.~\ref{fig:phase_diagram}, which is close to the experimentally measured $C_\text{lon} = 9.3$ for ribbons with similar dimensions~\cite{chopin_helicoids_2013}.

-The expected transverse buckling angle is estimated by stress balancing scaling arguments \cite{chopin_roadmap_2014}.
+The expected transverse buckling angle is estimated by stress balancing scaling arguments~\cite{chopin_roadmap_2014}.
 In ribbons of finite length (i.e.\@ not extremely long), the transverse buckling angle is

-$C_\text{tran} = 4.12$ was also fitted from the data in Fig.~\ref{fig:phase_diagram}, using the transverse buckling transitions that occurred for $T>T^*$.
+where $C_\text{tran}$ is a dimensionless constant.
+We compare this form with the transverse buckling transitions we observed in Fig.~\ref{fig:phase_diagram}, and find that $C_\text{tran} = 4.12$ describes transitions that occur at $T>T^*$.